 sha256 + Ed25519

 Submit a skill URL.
-MoltGuard fetches the SKILL.md, runs an automated 8-point security audit, scores it 0–100, and — if it passes — issues a VerifiedSkillCredential binding the author, the content hash, and the audit results into a W3C Verifiable Credential.
+MoltGuard fetches the SKILL.md, runs automated static analysis across 7 security dimensions, scores it 0–100, and — if it passes — issues a VerifiedSkillCredential binding the author, the content hash, and the audit results into a W3C Verifiable Credential.

 The Canonical Hash